 Step 1: Determine Your Coverage Needs

-This is a great place to start.
-Filtering carriers by their coverage should help you narrow down your list by assessing local range and network quality.
+Filtering carriers by their coverage should help you narrow down your list quite a bit.
 This is an important first step because coverage and network quality will affect the reliability, speed, and performance of your call, text, and data services.

 Take a look at carrier maps in your area and familiarize yourself with signal strength in the places where you live and work.
 If you're a frequent traveler, you might want to consider additional roaming and international coverage add-ons to avoid unexpected fees.